Appraisers Ain’t A.M.C’s (Explained); Subjective vs. Objective Too

 Every mortgage lender is required by law to order every appraisal through an AMC of some sort.
 AMCs maintain large pools of licensed appraisers who are randomly chosen to appraise properties when appraisal orders are received by the AMC.
 More importantly, no loan officer is ever allowed to speak with an appraiser in regard to a particular transaction.

 Prior to the 2008 mortgage meltdown, loan officers could order appraisals themselves and speak directly with appraisers.
 As a result, loan officers would often pressure appraisers to appraise properties for specific values.
-Many appraisers felt pressure to comply b/c they did not want to lose future business or, worse, they got paid more to push values higher.
+Many appraisers felt pressure to comply because they did not want to lose future business or, worse, they got paid more to push values higher.
 This dynamic resulted in a lot of fraud that greatly exacerbated the mortgage crisis.

 As a result, Home Valuation Code of Conduct (HVCC) rules were established to eliminate the potential for fraud – but the rules created other issues such as higher fees and a lack of accountability for negligent appraisals.